nikitinprior/dcpp/README.md

 # For those who are interested

 The code of the new preprocessor is presented based on the version of the program by J. Schilling in the file cpp_new. c.
 Executable file - cpp_new.com.
-The cpp_old.c file contains the restored code of the Hi-Tech C v3.09 preprocessor.
-It is compiled partially, and is not linked to the executable program.
+The cppold.c, cpyold.c и yylexold.c files  contains the restored code of the Hi-Tech C v3.09 preprocessor.
+The cpp_old.asm file is the restored assembly code.

+As a result, compilation using the command

+	zxc -o cppold.c cpyold.c

+produces an executable file cppold.com completely identical to the original.

 The recovered code contains C++ comments and compiles successfully using the new preprocessor.
 The cpp_old.asm file is the restored assembly code.

 As a result of the work done, I have received all the information I need and I do not want to waste time completely restoring the original source code of the Hi-Tech C v3.09 preprocessor.